wsanders/YA-M5StickC-Plus-Nixie-Watch/README.md

 - Watch stays on when charging.
 - BOM: M5StickC-Plus with the watch band kit from M5Stack.

-!wrist.jpg [Image of wristwatch in action]
+![Image of wristwatch in action] wrist.jpg

 ## Installation and Operation
 - Import the .m5f file and touch up the code with your Wifi SSID (no spaces), password, standard and savings time timezones (or any two TZs), adjust text messages for TZ and your language.